 1. Indulge In Puffin Spotting

-Visiting Iceland in July is a great time to visit various places to spot magnificent Puffins.
-Found on rock cliffs or the sea, Iceland is home to the largest population of Puffins.
-They live in colonies and rear and tend to families in the summer.
-You get to see these beautiful winged creatures in their natural glory by taking a boat ride from the capital city of Reykjavik and other coastal towns.
+Visiting Iceland in July is great for visiting various places to spot the local Puffins.
+Found on rock cliffs or the sea, Iceland is home to the largest population of these magnificent and cute birds.
+They live in colonies and rear and tend to their families in the summer.
+You can see these beautiful winged creatures in their natural glory by taking a boat ride from the capital city of Reykjavik and other coastal towns.

 2. Get On A Boat For Whale Watching